leslief10/intro-component-sign-up-form/README.md

 ### Continued development

 I tried using an Else If to verify that the email is written correctly and that the input isn't empty, but it wasn't working as expected.
 I will return to this challenge at some point to try and make it work.
+I will also make the code I used on the script.js file shorter when I have more experience.

 ### Useful resources